 The AI tool landscape is overwhelming.
 There are thousands of options, most of them overpromising and underdelivering.
-After working with dozens of small businesses, we've identified the tools that actually move the needle, the ones that save real time and produce real results.
+After working with dozens of businesses through our AI consulting services, we've identified the tools that actually move the needle: the ones that save real time and produce real results.
+According to a 2024 Salesforce survey, 75% of small business owners say they are concerned about missing out on AI, yet fewer than 30% have implemented any AI tools beyond basic chatbots.
+The gap between awareness and action is where the opportunity lives.

 1. Claude or ChatGPT for Content and Communication